sylphlab/zen-coder/memory-bank/progress.md

 - Obsolete Jotai atoms and `createFetcherStore` utility removed.
 - Dynamic stores like `$activeChatHistory` are reactive to router changes.
 - Components use local state (`useState`) or receive Nanostore state via props/`useStore`.
+- Backend service logic (`AiService`) is now more modular.

 ## Known Issues / TODOs
+- **Messages Not Displaying:** Although the input area works and the backend processes messages, they do not appear in the `MessagesArea.tsx`.
+Logs added to `MessagesArea` and `$activeChatHistory` store's `handleUpdate`.
+The `handleUpdate` logic in the store was corrected to handle the pushed data format.
-- **Testing:** Thorough manual testing of the `createStore` refactoring, reactivity, and mutations is required.
+- **Testing:** Thorough manual testing of the `createStore` and `AiService` refactoring, reactivity, and mutations is required.
 - **Suggested Actions:** Needs proper Nanostore/PubSub implementation.
 - **Image Upload:** Backend processing needs verification/completion.
 - **(Previous Known Issues Still Apply where relevant)**